Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

 \subsection{Local membrane stretch}

 In order to understand the flow through the porous membrane, we need to first determine the geometry of the evolving pore distribution of the expanding membranes.
 We measure the pore positions using the pores itself as tracers, and applying markers to membranes without or only very few pores.
-The open area of the pores is estimated by relating the membrane-average stretch ($\bar{\lambda}$) to the local stretch of the pores across the membrane.
+The markers are applied by placing small paint drops on the membrane that do not penetrate into the silicon rubber.
 The positions of all pores are tracked optically (\Cref{fig:setupOverview}b) to determine the local stretch $\lambda(r,\bar{\lambda})$ for each pore based on its radial position and the overall deformation of the membrane.
 The azimuthal and polar stretches are calculated on the spherical cap membrane shape using the relative positions of the pores (\Cref{fig:local_stretch_sketch}).
 The azimuthal stretch ($\lambda_{\textnormal{azi}}$) is determined by the relative distance along the membrane surface between two adjacent pores at the same radial position, while the polar stretch ($\lambda_{\textnormal{pol}}$) is determined by the relative radial distance between pores at adjacent radial positions: